holunda-io/camel-zeebe-legacy/README.md

 A Zeebe component registers to a topic and forwards all general events received to the route.

-Syntax
+Syntax:

 `from(zeebe://<TOPIC>(?name=<NAME>)).to(<messaging>:<someChannel>)`

-"name" is the subscription name, if it is not set, a random UUID value is chosen.
+`<NAME>` is the subscription name, if it is not set, a random UUID value is chosen.

 Applications: